-Parents in the U.S. train later than many others across the globe.
-Some cultures in rural areas, in China, and on the African continent start training babies right from birth.
-Keeping baby tucked close to their body lets mothers know when their child needs to "go" and anticipate baby's needs.
-Parents in China start training as soon as toddlers walk.
-They dress them in pants that are open at the bottom and hiss or whistle when toddlers relieve themselves.
+Fun Fact: Parents in the U.S. potty train their children later than many others across the globe.
+Parents in China, for example, start training as early as a few days old.
+They dress them in pants that are open at the bottom and hiss or whistle when babies relieve themselves.
 Babies eventually pair the sound with the act and begin to go on command.

 So why are Americans so late to train, often starting between two and three years old?
 Children move in and out of stages of "readiness" for potty training.
-They may be physically ready to "hold it" until they find an appropriate place to go, but fear, anxiety, issues with independence or wanting to be in control can get in the way as your little one starts to mature and become his or her own person separate from mom or dad.
-That's when you need potty training tips when your kid won't go.
+They may be physically ready to "hold it" until they find an appropriate place to go, but fear, anxiety, issues with independence or wanting to be in control can get in the way as your little one starts to mature and become his or her own person separate from Mom or Dad.

 Signs Your Child Is Ready